MisaelMP/entain-next-to-go/README.md

 - Removes expired races (races that have started more than a minute ago).
 - Automatically fetches more races to ensure a minimum of five races per category.
 - Responsive design using Tailwind CSS.
+- Manage the app state using Pinia Store.

 ## Installation